naverlabseurope/ALPS2024-MT-LAB/README.md

 ![drive](https://user-images.githubusercontent.com/1795321/149558193-c7d008e7-09c8-418d-8fcf-2cfb517a52dc.png)

-6. Start playing with the notebook
+6. Start playing with the notebook.
+Note that the models you train in the notebook won't be saved (they will be lost when you close the notebook).
+However, you can manually download them to your computer or copy them to your Google Drive if you wish.

 ### Running the notebook on your own computer